-In a recent update, SsangYong completed exhaust gas and noise certification from South Korea’s Ministry of Environment of a model labelled ‘Korando e-motion 2WD heat pump’ on the 15th of this month.
-This confirms that e-Motion electric SUV would be available in a single-motor two-wheel drive variant.
-The range of an EV can significantly reduce during winter as low temperature increases the internal resistance of Lithium-ion batteries, and on top of that, more energy is spent on cabin heating.
+In January, SsangYong completed exhaust gas and noise certification from South Korea’s Ministry of Environment of a model labeled ‘Korando e-motion 2WD heat pump’.
+This confirmed that the e-Motion electric SUV would be available in a single-motor two-wheel-drive variant.
+The range of an EV can significantly reduce during winter as low temperature increases the internal resistance of Lithium-ion batteries.
+On top of that, more energy is spent on cabin heating.
 A heat pump is used to overcome this natural shortcoming of reduction in efficiency during winter.

-Last month, South Korean Youtube channel MOCAR recently featured a short clip of a Ssangyong E100 test mule from a parking facility.
-The channel talked about how soft touches like blue accents in the lamp, closed grille, and different bumpers express the Eco-friendliness of the car.
+In December, South Korean Youtube channel MOCAR featured a short clip of a Ssangyong E100 test mule from a parking facility.
+The channel talked about how soft touches like blue accents in the lamp, closed grille, and different bumpers express the Eco-friendliness of the C-Segment SUV.